evilpaper/acme/README.md

 An open source application built using the app router, server components and all goodies in Next.js.

 > **Warning**
 > This app is a work in progress.
-I'm building this in public.
+Building this in public.
 > See the roadmap below.

 ## About this project